 All pupils with SEND at Brotherton & Byram C.P.
 Academy have a document in place that is jointly written by parents, the child and professionals.
-Depending on the level of need, this may be called a 'Condensed My Support Plan'or an 'Education Health Care Plan.'
+Depending on the level of need, this is called a 'My Support Plan' or an 'Education Health Care Plan.'
 An EHCP is a statutory document that is written alongside the SEND Panel at the Local Authority.